Transborder and Global Human Dynamics - Doctor of Philosophy

 5

-• Form graduate committee, select two area concentrations, and curriculum plan.
+• Form graduate committee, select two area concentrations, and curriculum plan in the first semester.

-• Pass qualifying doctoral examination scheduled by the student’s graduate committee chair and the Transborder and Global Human Dynamics Executive Committee.
+• Pass qualifying doctoral examination scheduled by the student’s graduate committee chair and the Transborder and Global Human Dynamics Executive Committee by the end of Year 3.

-• For students who enter with a master’s degree or equivalent from another university, or another department, the qualifying examination should be taken before the completion of one semester of graduate work.
+• For students who enter with a master’s degree or equivalent from another university, or another department, the qualifying examination should be taken before the end of the second semester of Year 3 of graduate work.

 • For students who earn their master’s degree at New Mexico State University and will continue in the Transborder and Global Human Dynamics doctoral program, the department may allow the master’s final examination to serve as the doctoral qualifying examination or may require a separate examination.